MIKRAMS1984/Network-Scanner1/README.md

 # Network-Scanner1
-This python script maps APR and IP in Kali LInux.
+This python script maps APR and IP of the target machines in Kali LInux.